holosphere/ioc-translation/faq/default.en.md

 <input id="ac-204" name="accordion-1" type="checkbox" />
 <label for="ac-204">How will tokens be distributed to fundraiser participants?</label>
 <article class="ac-small">
 <p>Tokens will be released on the blockchain of your choosing.
 Due to the hybrid nature of the token, it can be used on multiple blockchains.
-More information will be made available in the upcoming weeks.</p>
+More information will be made available towards Q1 2018.</p>
 </article>
 </div>